Egypt · tool

 Local etiquette

-- •While credit cards are accepted in larger establishments, carrying cash is essential for street food, markets, and smaller shops.
+- •While credit cards are accepted in larger establishments, cash is king, especially for street food and smaller shops.
+Always carry some local currency.